 Seniors who want to stay in touch with the world around them often listen to NPR, whose podcasts and radio broadcasts deliver a constant stream of both entertainment and thought-provoking discussion.
-If you have a parent in assisted living, introducing them to NPR and pointing out fascinating episodes could be a way to help keep them connected to the greater world around them.
+Whether your parent is at an assisted living near you or an independent living far away, introducing them to NPR and pointing out fascinating episodes could be a way to help keep them connected to the greater world around them.

 Here are a few of NPR's top episodes on aging.